A-Emile/Lime_Gen3_IoT_Replacement/README.md

 I am currently working on the PCB and the App.
 As soon as I have a working prototype, I will published it here.

+## How it works
+The IoT module gets replaced with an ESP32 microcontroller to enable us to control the scooter with our app.
+The app communicates with the ESP32 using Bluetooth Low Energy (BLE).
+The ESP32 replaces the function of the original IoT while also providing real-time feedback on speed, battery level, and other information.

 ## Installation
 Install the ESP32 add-on for Arduino IDE if you doesnt have already.
 [Here is a tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)